prometheus/alertmanager/README.md

 ## High Availability

-AlertManager's high availability is in production use at many companies and is enabled by default.
+Alertmanager's high availability is in production use at many companies and is enabled by default.

 > Important: Both UDP and TCP are needed in alertmanager 0.15 and higher for the cluster to work.